lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 Implementors seeking FIPS certification of a composite Signature algorithm where only one of the component algorithms has been FIPS-validated or FIPS-approved should credit the FIPS-validated component algorithm with full security strength, the non-FIPS-validated component algorithm with zero security, and the overall composite should be considered at least as strong and thus FIPS-approved.

+The pre-hash randomizer `r` requires the composite implentation to have access to a cryptographic random number generator; as noted in {{sec-cons-randomizer}}, this provides additional security properties on top of those provided by ML-DSA, RSA, and ECDSA, and failure of randomness does not compromise the Composite-ML-DSA algorithm, so it should be possible to exclude this RNG invocation from the FIPS boundary if an implementation is not able to guarantee use of a FIPS-approved RNG.

-The authors wish to note that this gives composite algorithms great future utility both for future cryptographic migrations as well as bridging across jurisdictions, for example defining composite algorithms which combine FIPS cryptography with cryptography from a different national standards body.
+The authors wish to note that composite algorithms have great future utility both for future cryptographic migrations as well as bridging across jurisdictions, for example defining composite algorithms which combine FIPS cryptography with cryptography from a different national standards body.

 ## Backwards Compatibility {#sec-backwards-compat}